Skip to content

 [tasks.<name>] timezone(inherits)Timezone for this task’s cron evaluation.
 Overrides the scheduler-wide default.

 • Fall-back (clocks go back).
-The wall-clock minute that repeats — e.g. 02:30 — only fires once.
-The scheduler dedupes by (local-date, hour, minute); the suppressed firing is still recorded in history.
+The wall-clock instant that happens twice — say 02:30 — only fires once.
+The scheduler dedupes on the full wall-clock second (year, month, day, hour, minute, second), and the suppressed firing still gets a row in history.

 • Spring-forward (clocks jump ahead).
-A cron like 0 2 * * * whose matching minute doesn’t exist that day fires at the next valid time — once.
+If a cron like 0 2 * * * lands on a minute that simply doesn’t exist that day — the clock jumps straight from 01:59 to 03:00 — it fires once at the gap end (here, 03:00), the next valid instant, instead of being skipped to the next day.

-A cron tick triggers a run, not a side effect.
-Every firing produces:
+A cron tick produces a run, not just some side effect.
+Every firing gives you:

 • A row in SQLite with a fresh ULID.